BouncingBee/DSA-INCUBATOR-HUB-PROJECT/README.md

  - #### Microsoft Excel
  - Data Cleaning is done by first removing any duplicated data in the set provided.
 About four duplicated data was discovered and removed.
  - Handling missing variables: replacing missing genders, removing zero salaries and exited staff.
+ - Salary structure was looked into and increment were done for the staff

  - Creating Pivot Tables for the data set